alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ![rmse] (/images/posts/coaches/forecast_error_per_season.png)

-### Coverage

-My dataset covers all NBA teams between 1985 and 2018.
-The unit of observation is a team-season, which leads to about 900 observations (~ 30 teams x 35 seasons).
-I source all of the data, including coach and roster information, team wins, and player metrics, from [Basketball Reference](https://www.basketball-reference.com/).

 ### How Fixed Effects are Calculated

 For a given coach in a given season *t*, I take into account the players' performance in season *t-1*.
 Specifically, I compute the roster's mean Value Over Replacement Player (VORP) from that season as a measure of its "quality".